Pamir-AI/distiller-cm5-mcp-hub/projects/camera-mcp/README.md

 ## License

-This project is part of the distiller-cm5-mcp-hub ecosystem.
+This project is part of the distiller-mcp-hub ecosystem.